gracechin/DE3-ROB1-FEEDING/docs/source/using_franka.rst

 Visit https://de3-rob1-chess.readthedocs.io to see how franka was setted up.

-This 'site <https://frankaemika.github.io>' was used to install the live kernel, libfranka and franka_ros.
+This `site <https://frankaemika.github.io>`_ was used to install the live kernel, libfranka and franka_ros.

 Connecting to FRANKA
 ^^^^^^^^^^^^^^^^^^^^